Eight Worlds: Personality recording

-Using a memory cube in conjunction with a fictional chemical called ferrophotonucleic acid, or FPNA, the state of a person's brain can be preserved in long molecular chains, and replayed into a new brain.
-This is used for two purposes.
+The state of a person's brain can be preserved, and replayed into a new brain.
+This has various uses.

-First, people can record their personalities and all their memories into storage, along with a sample of their tissue.
+People can record their personalities and all their memories into storage, along with a sample of their tissue.
 If they subsequently die, a clone can be given all the memories that were backed up, effectively restoring the person to life.
 In The Ophiuchi Hotline, it is revealed that the law provides for a sentence of "death with immediate reprieve" where a criminal is killed and a clone is revived with memories from before the commission of the crime.
 The "innocent" copy has to undergo therapy to avoid a repeat of the criminal act.
 This sentence can even be applied to simple assault, as in "Beatnik Bayou", if the crime is severe enough.

-The other use is a kind of tourism where the personality can be transferred into some other brain to absorb some experience, followed by re-playing that into the original brain.
+The Eight Worlds have a kind of tourism where one's personality can be transferred into some other brain to absorb some experience, followed by re-playing that into the original brain.
 In the story "Overdrawn at the Memory Bank" a man's personality is recorded and placed in the brain of a lioness in one of the wildlife reserves on Luna.
-Unfortunately his body goes missing, and he spends a long time in the computer network, keeping his "new" memories alive.
-In the process he goes to virtual university and also threatens the financial stability of the society when he starts tinkering.
-After what seems like months to him, he is reunited with his body and finds that only a few hours have passed.